by Frank Freestar8n

 Calibrate once, and guide all over the sky without recalibration, even after meridian flip

 Dither images for better noise reduction with many imaging applications

 Log periodic error with high resolution, every ½ second to capture gearbox and bearing noise

 Display measured drift in real time, for easy polar alignment.
 Get prompt feedback on changes

-Measure flexure in real time
+Measure flexure in real time with two cameras

 Document telescope performance with an annotated image of the Airy pattern even under mediocre seeing